 Find: Protect Your Financial Future With Gold and Silver

 Best Banks: Do You Have Too Much Money in Your Checking Account?

 What is a Government Shutdown?

 While the potential threat of a government shutdown seems to be an annual occurrence in recent years, Congress usually — though not always — finds a solution, even if temporary.
 This is not to say that such a shutdown has never occurred: the most recent shutdown was a mere three years ago under President Donald Trump.
-That shutdown began on midnight of Dec.
+That shutdown began at midnight on Dec.
 22, 2018, and lasted until Jan.
 25, 2019.
-Said shutdown lasted 35 days, and was the longest government shutdown in U.S. history thus far.
+The said shutdown lasted 35 days and was the longest government shutdown in U.S. history thus far.

 Government shutdowns are sometimes perceived by the public as actions related to political infighting — a means for partisan politicians to push their own specific agendas.
 The most recent shutdown had concrete consequences, however, as 95% of federal staff working for the USDA’s Food and Nutrition Services were furloughed.